brunnorpdias/OmniSwitch/README.md

 - **Enter** – Open the selected entry (reuses existing tabs when available).
 - **Cmd/Ctrl + Enter** – Open in a new pane.
 - **Ctrl + J / Ctrl + K** – Move selection down/up.
 - **Backspace** – Leave the current mode when the search box is empty.
+In folder mode it moves up one directory level before returning to Notes.

 ## Registered Commands